 - CPF Biennial Leadership Networking Event / CPF Network Biennial Conference

 Having received financial support from the Department of Canadian Heritage, over the next three years, CPF National will support or deliver key activities in the territory of Nunavut focused on engaging youth in French additional language learning opportunities and parent information initiatives.

 To begin, in early October 2017, the Quebec Nunavut Project Coordinator traveled to Iqaluit and met with parents / members of Iqaluit District Education Authority (IDEA); conducted a classroom activity with Grade 7 students at Aqsarniit Middle School, met with representatives of the Department of Education, Department of Culture and Heritage (French Services) and the Francophone Association of Nunavut to better understand the local and territorial interests, priorities and needs.

-In Spring 2018, another set of meetings will take place to begin to solidify key opportunities for collaboration between CPF, the schools in Iqaluit and the parent group for activities during the 2018-2019 school year and to further build relationships around French as an additional language in other areas of the territory.
+In late April 2018, another set of meetings took place solidifying key opportunities for collaboration between CPF, the schools in Iqaluit and the parent groups.
+We discussed activities that are to be held during the 2018-2019 school year and how to further build relationships around French as an additional language in other areas of the territory.

-For more information or to discuss potential joint projects, contact Gabrielle Guillon at: [email protected]
+For more information or to discuss potential joint projects, contact Chelsea Craig at: [email protected]